LEARN FROM HOME - during Covid-19

-Hello Everyone - Week 8 - Navigating Changes!
+Hello Everyone - Week 8 - Term 1 - Navigating Changes!

 Wow, didn't we finish swimming just in time.
 My sinuses certainly let me know about the change in the weather last week.
 I was very proud of the way the children handled themselves and their belongings during swimming and we had very few mix ups of clothing and I thank you all for your support in making sure your child was ready.
 They all had a lot of fun and achieved so much.

 This last week we have been back to our full day learning once again.
 During vegie munch March for crunch n sip the children have been watching the vegies growing in our garden and observing some of the changes.We were all very annoyed the birds had found our vegies and manage to pull some out each day, which we have to replant.
 The children decided we need to make a scarecrow and they drew labelled designs.
 This week we will have a go at making a scarecrow.
 I sourced some straw but it was too fine and flaked away at the least touch, so one change we will need to make is what to stuff the scarecrow with that is not going to cause any irritation.

 In maths last week we remembered what 1/2 of something looked like, then took it further when we cooked the pizzas, with the children cutting their own pizza in half before eating it.
 We then transferred the concept of 1/2 to have even numbers using two colour counters, turning them over until we had the same number of each colour and counting to find the answer.

 This week we are looking at money, recognising which are Australian coins.
 If you have some foreign coins could you send some to school on Wednesday so we may compare them to Australian coins.
 We will also be handling money on Thursday when we have our popcorn fundraiser with B1 to raise money for some sandpit toys.
 I think it would be nice to have some cars and trucks plus a few things to dig with.
 We will be wearing gloves to handle the money.